jeremiahbrandt/Appointment-Scheduler/README.md

 # Description
 This repository is part of a group project I contributed to in Software Engineering (SE 3910).
-It is the API backend for an Android appointment scheduling application.
+It is an Android application used to schedule appointments with registered professionals.

 # Related Repositories
 - [Android Application](https://github.com/jeremiahbrandt/Appointment-Scheduler-Android-App)